felipendc/hefftor-polybar-thinkpad-t430/README.md

 And to wrap it up, I also removed the Memory Ram Module, just to get more room on the Polybar. <br />

+In order to use that 'Browser Icon' on the Polybar, don't forget to install 'Chromium'.

+<pre>trizen -S chromium</pre>

+## Hey, bruh, what if I don't want to use Chromium Browser? <br />

+Well, It's pretty simple.
+You just need to go to:<br />

+<pre>/home/vicyos/.config/polybar/</pre>

+And edit the 'Config' file. <br />